HB-BNT/BNT_TDMS/README.md

 - You need to override the "Write Data to TDMS File Core.vi" in your derived class of TDMS-Actor-lvclass.
 - You need to extend your actor classes to launch your derived TDMS-Actor class instance.
 - You need to create your derived TDMS-Data.lvclass and override the corresponding dynamic dispatch VIs.
-- You need to call a override the "Update TDMS-Data Msg.lvclass:Do.vi" in order to send data to yout derived TDMS-Actor class instance.
+- You need to call a override of the "Update TDMS-Data Msg.lvclass:Do.vi" in order to send data to your derived TDMS-Actor class instance.

 Lizenziert unter EUPL V. 1.1